Understanding Acne and The Expert Tips You Need To Control It

 Propionibacterium acnes (P. acnes) bacteria often aggravate Acne within the hair follicles.
 These bacteria contribute to inflammation and the formation of inflammatory lesions characteristic of acne.

-Expert Tips and Solutions:
+Expert Tips and Solutions

-1. Understand Your Acne Type
+1. Know Your Acne Type Before You Buy Anything

 At Bioderma we understand that biologically in the skin, there are different things going on within each of these acne sub-types and so naturally, they need to be treated differently.